Pictured left to right:

 Kat Wallace - Violin, vocals

-In keeping with their debut EP “Channel 33”, the band’s first full-length album, “Blue Skies”, was recorded at Riverway Studio with producer and Grammy-nominated composer Ira Sakolsky.
+In keeping with their debut EP “Channel 33”, the band’s first full-length album, “Blue Skies”, was recorded at Riverway Studio with producer Ira Sakolsky.
 Influenced by the original sounds of country-western and rock n’ roll, the album presents a roots Americana palate with modern harmonic sensibility.
-Released in August 2018, “Blue Skies" is crafted and written by lead singer-songwriter, guitarist and keyboardist Steve Dedman.
-Completing the Plywood Cowboy sound are Kat Wallace (violin, vocals), Shane Tanner (bass), Emmet Hale (percussion), Austin Gray (guitar, vocals), and guest Ed Iarusso (pedal steel).
+The August 2018 release earned a spot on the Grammy ballot in the Best Americana Album and Best Americana Song categories.

 Born in the Connecticut River Valley in 2015, Plywood Cowboy continues to expand nationally.
-The band has been honored to open for the Grammy-nominated act Yarn, as well as for United States Poet Laureate Billy Collins, and has performed with members of Keith Urban’s band.
-In 2018, Plywood Cowboy won the Connecticut Folk Festival band competition, giving them the opportunity to share the CT Folk Festival stage with Jesse Terry and Martin Sexton.
+The band has been honored to open for the Grammy-nominated act Yarn, as well as for United States Poet Laureate Billy Collins, has performed with members of Keith Urban’s band, and been featured in the DJ Showcase at Northeast Regional Folk Alliance.
+In 2018, Plywood Cowboy won the Connecticut Folk Festival band competition, giving them the opportunity to share the CT Folk Festival stage with The Alternate Routes, Jesse Terry and Martin Sexton.

 Following a wildly successful launch at The Katharine Hepburn Cultural Arts Center, “Channel 33” earned accolades as "a gorgeously assured collection of songs” (The Shoreline Times) and “a seriously hooky debut EP” (The Day).
 “Blue Skies”, lined up for Grammy consideration, is another strong musical collection.
 Underneath the soothing vocals, stellar musicianship and harmonies, lies a story in each song.
 Mama Could Dance is an ironically humorous tale of a desperate man unable to win over a bombshell on the dance floor.
 Take Me On Back returns the listener to childhood, with a reminder that it will always remain within us.
 While Stray tells the story of a love that was led astray and the guilt and forgiveness that ensues.
 When describing the album's sound, Dedman says: “Country music, Americana music, rock music, folk music.
 It’s all music to me.
 It’s almost indescribable with words.
 I think most art is.
 It’s rooted in our DNA.
 Certainly in mine.”
 With the new album, Dedman expresses gratitude for the gift of music, his fellow musicians, and everyone who takes the time to listen.